stefanbringuier/PolyCrysGen/README.md

 ## Description

+> ⚠️ CAUTION ⚠️: All structures are strictly generated via geometric considerations.
+No energy minimization/relaxation is being performed!

 This is a wrapper-script to generate polycrystalline samples for LAMMPS simulation.
 It utilizes [ASE (Atomic Simulation Environment)](https://wiki.fysik.dtu.dk/ase) and [Atomsk](https://atomsk.univ-lille.fr/) to create the base unit cells, then multi-phase polycrystalline structures, and write a LAMMPS data file (`atom_style full`).
 The flags you can pass to the script are simulation box size, elemental phases and number of grains.
 All grains are randomly oriented, constructed under PBC, and unwrapped with image flags in the data file.
 Assumes bulk structures are  available from ASE.build.bulk.
 You should be able to create as many elemental phases+grains as needed.

-> Note: Only pure elemental structures that are in `bulk` from `ase.build` are fully covered at the moment.
-Some compounds are available.
+> 📓 NOTE: Only pure elemental structures that are in `bulk` from `ase.build` are fully covered at the moment.
+Some compounds and an experimental amorphous phase creation option are available.

-## Usage
+## Usage 🔨
 If your python setup has [ASE](https://wiki.fysik.dtu.dk/ase/) and your linux environment path includes the [`atomsk`](https://atomsk.univ-lille.fr/) binary, then the [PolyCrysGen.sh](./PolyCrysGen.sh) file can be ran as is by executing in the command line with: `bash PolyCrysGen.sh` or  `chmod +x PolyCrysGen.sh; ./PolyCrysGen.sh`.

 Optionally, I have put together a portable `x86_64` [AppImage](https://github.com/stefanbringuier/PolyCrysGen/releases) release which you can download and then in a Linux terminal: